mattle24/Underdog_Databases/README.md

 - Add submenu in nav bar
     - Change nav bar so elements are all to the left/ right with small padding

+- Search based on survey responses
+    - When we move to AWS, will be easy to include past exported lists into possible search criteria

 - Give option for two-factor authentication in login